.

 'Early Sunsation'.
 70 days to first green fruit, 84 days to yellow.
 Big, blocky bell pepper reach about 4 1/2 inches long and nearly as wide.
 Fruit is smooth and consistently well shaped.
 Extra sweet when fully yellow.

-'Fat N Sassy'.
+'Fat 'n' Sassy/King Arthur'.
 65 days.
 Large, heavy, blocky, fruit matures green to red and has excellent sweet flavor.
 One of the best green to red bell peppers for home gardeners.

 • Thomas DeBaggio